Jasper-Ty/dotfiles/README.md

 ## About

 This holds configs for my setup.
 My laptop (Thinkpad X13 Gen 2a) is the source of truth.

+This setup is partially replicated on my Desktop PC.

 ## Info